joshuajimrivera/ENC3241/clippingmaskinstructions.md

 title: Instructions
 ---

-<h1>Cropping an Image to the Shape of Different Image Using a Clipping Mask in Adobe Photoshop</h1>
+<h1>Cropping an Image to the Shape of a Different Image Using a Clipping Mask in Adobe Photoshop</h1>

 This guide assumes that the reader already has a file created and their two images downloaded.